 In November 2019, Browns Fashion, a world-renowned British fashion, and luxury goods company owned by Farfetch, debuted an experimental pop-up in Berlin.
 The pop-up was put up in an abandoned supermarket and functioned as a testbed for the brand to launch new fashion, art concepts, music, and even partnerships.
 It’s the first of several roving retail spaces dubbed ‘Brown Nomad’ by the business, which was founded on the notion that temporary spaces/locations allow brands to interact with the communities in which they operate.

 4. It generates enthusiasm for the product

 Another brand that did a successful pop-up was Amazon which collaborated with tech companies to build a smart home experience pop-up in London’s Westfield shopping mall.
-Visitors explored a wide selection of smart home products that were all cleverly connected, all powered and managed by Alexa.
+Visitors explored a wide selection of smart home products that were all cleverly connected, powered and managed by Alexa.
 Visitors may use voice activation to operate and change kitchen appliances, lighting, mirrors, and other devices.
 It’s worth noting that Amazon, a company known for ‘hurting the high street,’ is now opening and testing actual retail spaces on a regular basis.

 5. Builds a connection with the community

 Facebook built a pop-up café in London in 2019.
 The idea was to get Londoners to personalise their social media privacy settings.
 Everyone who agreed to participate in a privacy check-up received a complimentary drink at the pop-up café.
 The concept was a brilliant way to address personal data in the past and establish a relationship with the community.